Caramel and tonka bean panna cotta with pistachio and cinnamon macarons

 Method

-Sift the almond meal and icing sugar together and then mix through the second 55g of egg whites.
+Sift the ground almonds and icing sugar together and then mix through the second 55g of egg whites.
 Add to the meringue and mix through in a folding motion.
 Take out half of the mixture and put into a piping bag fitted with a 1cm nozzle.
 Put to one side.
 With the other half of the mixture add a drop of green food colouring and ½ tsp of pistachio extract and gently mix through.
 You are looking for a pale green colour so don’t add too much green.
 Put into a piping bag fitted with a 1cm nozzle.

 Pipe 4 cm circles of each colour macaron onto the prepared trays.
 The best way to pipe is to hold the nozzle still and squeeze out until you have the right amount rather than piping around the edge and ‘filling in’.
 Once you have piped out all of your mixture tap the tray gently on the worksurface to remove any excess air from the mixture.
 Dust the white macarons with cinnamon, and top half of the green macarons with half a pistachio.